sujalambkar/doesitFit/README.md

-# doesitFit
+# DoesitFit
-INtegrateable tool to check feasibility of clothing size.
+Integrateable tool to check feasibility of clothing size.